As a follow up to my blog on the role of the loan officer I'd like to say a few words about the role of an underwriter.

 As an applicant, you most likely will never speak to your underwriter.
 Some companies don't even allow loan officers to speak to them.
 If you have an issue with how your loan was underwritten you will need to speak to your loan officer and put together a letter to the underwriter.
 You will need documentation to back up your letter.

-Always keep in mind, the underwriter has a job to do and that is to protect the lender.
+Always keep in mind, the underwriter has a job to do and that is to protect the lender, not necessarily to approve your loan application.

 For more info visit my website at www.bestfhaconstructionloan.com.